MetPX/sarracenia/doc/sr_config.7.rst

 - **kbytes_ps** <count>       (default: 0)**

-The  **inflight**  option is a change to the file name used the download so that other programs reading the directory ignore the files until they are complete.

-The modification and taken away when the transfer is complete...
+The  **inflight**  option sets a temporary file name used during the download so that other programs reading the directory ignore them.
+The file is renamed to a permanent name when the transfer is complete.
 It is usually a suffix applied to file names, but if **inflight**  is set to  **.**, then it is prefix, to conform with the standard for "hidden" files on unix/linux.